AndresFMoya/Ruby-Enumerable_Methods/README.md

   When the block returns false to any element
     #my_all?
       should returns true if the block never returns false or nil

+      Finished in 0.01043 seconds (files took 0.15033 seconds to load) 10 examples, 0 failures
 ```

 ## Contributors